Aurora (singer): Early life

-Aurora Aksnes was born on 15 June 1996 at Stavanger University Hospital in Stavanger, Norway, the youngest of three daughters to midwife May Britt Froastad and garage door salesman Jan Øystein Aksnes.
+Aurora Aksnes was born on 15 June 1996 at Høle in Sandnes, Norway, the youngest of three daughters to midwife May Britt Froastad and garage door salesman Jan Øystein Aksnes.
 Her eldest sister, Miranda, is a makeup artist and former teacher, while her other sister, Viktoria, is a fashion designer, stylist, and blogger.
 Aurora spent her early years in Høle, a small town where her parents had lived for 15 years, fostering her love for nature and traditional clothing, such as hats and long skirts, before the family relocated to Drange, a remote village in the woodlands of the Os mountains in Hordaland, near Bergen and Lysefjord.
 She described her childhood home in Drange as a quiet, car-free area with abundant trees and poor internet connectivity.

 Growing up surrounded by nature, Aurora identified as a "forest person", enjoying activities like climbing trees, and valuing the isolation and safety of her environment.
 At school, her sisters worried she might face bullying due to her eccentric personality and distinctive style of dress, but she preferred solitary moments in forests, which she credited with helping her philosophise and discover her own mind.
 As a child, she was uncomfortable with physical affection and had an unusual hobby of collecting dead insects, such as moths, which became a symbol for her debut album.
 At age 11, she attended a funeral on Christmas Eve, an event that contributed to her developing dysphemia, prompting her to learn sign language.
 The loss of a friend from her sign language class in a car accident and two close friends—one to suicide and another in the 2011 Utøya massacre—deeply affected her, inspiring the song "Little Boy in the Grass", released in 2015.

 One of her earliest musical memories is finding an electric piano in her parents' attic, previously owned by her sister Miranda.
 At age six, she began learning piano, initially imitating classical music before composing her own melodies by age nine, influenced by artists like Leonard Cohen, Bob Dylan, Enya, and the Chemical Brothers.